Hi! I’m Chef Jessica Catalano.

 Carnivore Not Your Thing?
 Don’t worry, I Got You Covered!

-Alternative recipes you will also be able to find here: traditional cooked edible recipes that I have written over the years for cannabis magazines, cookbooks, news articles, and press.
+Alternative recipes you will also be able to find here: traditional cooked edible recipes that I have written over the years for cannabis magazines, cookbooks, news articles, and the international press.

 What is the Carnivore Diet?